How to create and price product service bundles in the Vendasta Marketplace to increase profitsBy Emily Dyrland

 The best way to determine which products a prospect needs is with a sales intelligence tool like Vendasta’s Snapshot Report.
 This report evaluates prospects’ online presence, so resellers can see where they are winning and where they need to improve.

-Once the product bundle has been determined, resellers have to put thought into their pricing strategy.
+Once the product service bundles have been determined, resellers have to put thought into their pricing strategy.
 Buying from an online marketplace at wholesale pricing allows businesses to choose appropriate margins for profitable products like SEO services while keeping the resale price reasonable for small and mid-sized business clients.
 Charge too much and they will likely find a partnership that better suits them elsewhere.
 Price too low and you may not make a good profit.

-Product bundling and pricing strategies need to be well thought out and sustainable in order to both attract and retain quality clients.
+Product service bundles and pricing strategies need to be well thought out and sustainable in order to both attract and retain quality clients.

-Marketplace holds over 250 digital solutions that can be bundled for customers however resellers see fit.
-Bundling is a great way to take advantage of the opportunity to cross-sell different products whether they’re less popular, new, or tried and tested.
+Marketplace holds over 250 digital solutions that you can start bundle selling for customers however you see fit.
+Product service bundles are a great way to take advantage of the opportunity to cross-sell different products whether they’re less popular, new, or tried and tested.

 Vendasta partner development managers (PDMs) recommend product and service bundles with a seven-step checklist of solutions.